hannnnk1231/Computer-Vision/README.md

 # Computer Vision
 These are the labs/assignments of 2020 Spring (108-2) Computer Vision class at National Chiao Tung University (NCTU) by Prof. Wei-Chen Chiu.

- :bangbang: Just for your reference, please do not copy-paste the code here to complete your assignment :relieved: :relieved:
+:no_entry_sign: Just for your reference, please do not copy-paste the code here to complete your assignment :relieved: :relieved:

 ## :clipboard: Contents